 Only nonexpendable, tangible property with a per item acquisition cost over $5,000 should be categorized as Equipment.
 Note that each item requires written approval from the State Library prior to purchase, and each item will be inventoried annually for the remainder of its useful life.

-Services include activities provided by a third-party contractor or vendor.
+Services include activities provided by a third-party contractor or vendor, including conference registration costs.
 In the application, provide the name of the service, the vendor, and the cost.